edgardomortiz/Captus/docs/content/assembly/assemble/report.md

 Therefore, it is advisable to control your impatience and carefully evaluate your assembly results before moving on to the next step.
 (Even though `Captus` provides some presets for different data types, it would be the most prudent way to repeat this step several times with different parameter combinations and find optimal assembler settings for your dataset.)
 A HTML report, `captus-assembly_assemble.report.html` can help you with that.
-Just open this file in your browser (Microsoft Edge, Google Chrome, Mozilla Firefox, Safari, etc., internet connection required) and you can compare general assembly statistics across all your samples!
+Just open this file in your browser (e.g., Microsoft Edge, Google Chrome, Mozilla Firefox, Safari, etc.; internet connection required) and you can compare general assembly statistics across all your samples!
-{{% notice info %}}
+{{% notice style="tip" title="Tips" %}}

 - All original data for the report is stored in `captus-assembly_assemble.stats.tsv`.
-- Since all tables and plots in the report are created using [`Plotly`](https://plotly.com/python), you can use some interactive functions such as zoom in/out, pan, hover, and download plot as a SVG.
+- Since all tables and plots in the report are created using [`Plotly`](https://plotly.com/python), you can use some useful functions such as zoom in/out, pan, hover, and download plot as an image (SVG format).
 For more information, please visit the following sites:

   - <https://plotly.com/chart-studio-help/zoom-pan-hover-controls>